 - Connect the Scan Tool cable (with the Ford Connector Cable Adaptor attached) to the Scan Tool, then connect the adaptor to the vehicle's DLC.
-Press the POWER/LINK D button to turn the Scan Tool ON, then press the ENTER button to continue. - The Ford Menu displays.
+Press the POWER/LINK ▷ ₺ button to turn the Scan Tool ON, then press the ENTER → button to continue. - The Ford Menu displays.

-- From the Ford Menu, highlight Output State Test, then press the ENTER button. - 4.
-The message "Warm up engine to operating temperature" displays.
-Start and warm-up engine to normal operating temperature.
-Press the ENTER button to continue. - 5.
+- From the Ford Menu, highlight Output State Test, then press the ENTER ←J button. - 5.
 When prompted, turn ignition key OFF and wait for the on screen prompt.
-If you wish to exit the Output State Check at this time, press the SYSTEM MENU \$\infty\$ button. - 6.
+If you wish to exit the Output State Check at this time, press the SYSTEM MENU (s) button. - 6.
 Turn ignition ON.
 DO NOT start the engine.
 If your vehicle is equipped with one of the following engine types, perform the added procedures described below: - For 4.9L engines with standard transmission: Press and hold the clutch until the "Output State Check Active" screen displays. - For 7.3L diesel engines: Press and hold accelerator until the "Output State Check Active" screen displays. - For 2L turbo engines with octane switch: Put switch in premium position. - 7.
 Press the ENTER \longrightarrow button to continue. - 8.
 A "One moment please test is in progress..." message shows on the Scan Tool's LCD display.